hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 This warning condition SHOULD require explicit acknowledgment from the user through a mechanism that cannot be trivially skipped.

-Another critical consideration in deploying stateful hash-based signatures is the selection of an appropriate parameter set.
+Another important consideration in deploying stateful hash-based signatures is the selection of an appropriate parameter set.
 Given the flexibility of these schemes — such as adjustable tree heights or Winternitz parameters — there exists a large variety of possible configurations.
 The availability of these